2006 Minnesota Twins season: Pitching

+Defense

 The Twins finished tied for second place in the American League with a .986 fielding percentage.
 The team's defense was noticeably stronger when the left side of the infield was revamped in June, when the team traded shortstop Juan Castro to Cincinnati and released third baseman Tony Batista.
 Jason Bartlett and Nick Punto stepped into those roles, providing an immediate upgrade.

 In center field, Torii Hunter won his sixth Gold Glove Award.